Title: Portraits of signers of the Declaration of Independence

 In addition, Richard Henry Lee Memorials may be found in many locations in Washington DC:

 Just north of the Lincoln Memorial is a park celebrating each of the 56 signers of the Declaration with granite boulders engraving each signers’ signature.
-In the National Archives’ Rotunda, a large mural painted by Barry Faulkner showing a number of the signers of the Declaration including Lee.
+In the National Archives’ Rotunda, a large mural painted by Barry Faulkner showing several the signers of the Declaration including Lee.
 In the Rotunda of the U.S. Capitol is the famous painting by John Trumbull entitled “The Declaration of Independence.”
 In the foreground, in a group of three seated figures, Richard Henry Lee is the nearest figure, shown facing John Hancock as Jefferson presents his draft.

 - “Shaping a Nation: Stories of the Lees” by Ludwell Lee Montague, Society of the Lees of Virginia, 1995